Cindy Prado Showcases Sensational Bod In Powder Blue Bikini

 Hi loves!
 I edited these photos in one easy step using my photo presets that are now available for purchase!
 LINK IN BIO TO BUY – ONLY FOUR DAYS LEFT!
 This one is the “St. Tropez” filter.
 Swipe for before & afters.
 Hope you babes are loving them so far!
 Can’t wait to see all the beautiful profiles using these filters.
 When I started using Lightroom presets to edit my photos my influencer and content creator career TOOK OFF.
 You know I love helping in any way I can and I hope this helps anyone tying to beautify their feed and attract brands attention ????
 Keep tagging me!!!!
 Love you ALL

-In the caption, Prado urged her fans to purchase her Lightroom presets by clicking on the link in her bio.
-She explained that the filter she used is called “St. Tropez” and that there are only four days left to buy them.
-The slideshow featured some repeated photos to show the before and after effect of the filter.
+Prado used the caption to suggest that her fans purchase her Lightroom presets, which provide unique filters for photos.
+She explained that the filter she used is called “St. Tropez.”
+The slideshow featured some repeated photos to show the before and after effect of Prado’s chosen filter.

 The post garnered more than 17,200 likes and over 265 comments within the first hour.
-Her fans used the occasion to praise Prado’s beauty and figure, and also to engage with her caption.
+Her fans used the occasion to praise Prado’s beauty and figure.

 “If only the body came with the presets,” one user raved.